maryamdaniali/Face-detection-out-of-distribution/README.md

 # Face-detection-out-of-distribution
 In this experiment, we employ a standard CNN model for face detection and show CNNs are ethnicity- and gender-biased.
-They struggle with generalizing their understanding to out of distribution ethnic groups and gender.
+They struggle with generalizing their understanding to out-of-distribution ethnic groups and gender.

+**Intereseted in finding a solution?** Take a look at our [work](https://arxiv.org/abs/2011.11167).

 ## Details on the experiment:
 In this experiment, we challenged a standard deep learning CNN model to generalize in the task of face detection out of distribution.